Ansible Automation Platform (AAP) Integration#

 - AppRole role_id role_id retrieved from vault when creating approle

-- AppRole secret_id secret_id retrieved from vault when creating approle
+- AppRole secret_id secret_id retrieved from vault when creating secret_id for the approle

 - Namespace name